 The first elevated park in the world.
 It begins at the Bastille and goes on for three miles coming out before the Bois de Vincennes.
 Walk through this promenade to get a great view of Paris and enjoy a bit of nature in the way.
 While you are there you can also enjoy Le Viaduc des Arts, in which you can find 45 artisan showrooms.

 22. Champs-Elysées, Place de la Concorde and Arc de Triomphe

 For a great experience in the Champs-Élysées go on the first Sunday of the month when no cars are allowed and this street is reserved for pedestrians and cyclists.
-It’s said that this is the world’s most beautiful avenue and it consists in a two-kilometre stretch between the Place de la Concorde and the Arc de Triomphe.
-It is full of restaurantes, luxury boutiques, flaghsip stores, museums and nightclubs.
+It’s said that this is the world’s most beautiful avenue and it consists in a two-kilometer stretch between the Place de la Concorde and the Arc de Triomphe.
+It is full of restaurants, luxury boutiques, flagship stores, museums, and nightclubs.
 Even if you don’t want to spend money on all of this it is worth looking (no one will charge you for that!).

 23. Rue Mouffetard

-Located in the 5th arrondisement, Rue Mouffetard is full of restaurants, shops and cafes.
+Located in the 5th arrondissement, Rue Mouffetard is full of restaurants, shops, and cafes.
 It has an open market that was described in Ernest Hemingway’s novel about Paris “A Moveable Feast”.
 It’s almost a pedestrian street so you can walk around it to discover all of the interesting things it has to offer.

 24. Le Marais